 Fluke 5500A multi-product calibrator, used to calibrate lab equipment including meters, power supplies, oscilloscopes, and more.

 Fluke T145 IR Flexcam thermal imaging camera.
 Single photos and movies can be uploaded to a computer for analysis.
 ETC staff used this camera to check the thermal air flow patterns in the server room.
-The rooms has seen been rearranged to cool the room more efficiently.
+The rooms has since been rearranged to cool the room more efficiently.
 When Facilities Management was deciding whether or not to replace windows in the west wing of SC, ETC used the camera to document the inefficiency of the existing windows; those windows were replaced.
 The camera was also used for by faculty who conducted a temperature-sensitve experiment.

 Dewalt DW071 rotary laser level.
 This contractor-grade level has a height detector and strikes a 360-degree level line.
 It comes with a tripod.